jamiehannaford/jamiehannaford.github.io/_posts/2014-07-13-why-should-consider-bdd-for-your-oss-project.md

 ## Should we trust users?

 Henry Ford once said that "If I had asked people what they wanted, they would have said faster horses."
 Perhaps that's true, but so is this: people drive innovation, not singular individuals.
-In one of his more famous meditations, John Donne said this:
+In one of his more famous meditations, John Donne said:

 > No man is an island,  entire of itself; every man is a piece of the continent, a part of the main